datomatic/prisma-laravel-generator/README.md

 But, before, you might like the idea to [make a dump of your data](#41-optional-dump-your-data).

 ### 4.1 (Optional) Dump your data
 If your development database already has some data in it that you want to keep, make a dump of your data before dropping the tables.
-Otherwise, jump to the next section [Initial migration](#5-initial-migration-your-database-needs-to-be-completely-empty).
+Otherwise, jump to the next section [Drop all tables](#42-drop-all-tables).

 To make a dump of your data (without structure) in MySQL, you can execute the following command: